-Now more than ever, contact centre benchmarking is crucial to understanding performance, and assessing and improving the quality of service provided to customers.
-The COVID-19 pandemic has radically shifted the way contact centres operate, and by extension, benchmarking measurements considered meaningful pre-pandemic are now less important – or carry no importance at all.
+Now more than ever, contact center benchmarking is crucial to understanding performance, and assessing and improving the quality of service provided to customers.
+The COVID-19 pandemic has radically shifted the way contact centers operate, and by extension, benchmarking measurements considered meaningful pre-pandemic are now less important – or carry no importance at all.

 For example, evaluating the percentage of employees working from home and the percentage of customer interactions made by channel provides crucial information to inform the evolving operating model for delivering service.
 Other measurements that require more focus include expanded customer experience evaluations that go beyond net promoter score (NPS), percentage of call transfers, and chat wait time.

-Tied into evolving performance measurement is the re-assessment of your contact centre target operating model.
-Since the pandemic accelerated, contact centre executives have had to embrace new ways of working.
+Tied into evolving performance measurement is the re-assessment of your contact center target operating model.
+Since the pandemic accelerated, contact center executives have had to embrace new ways of working.
 These include leaving the in-office environment to work from home, accelerating plans for new channels (e.g. chat, mobile app messaging), and sourcing new technologies to gain efficiency (e.g. chatbots and artificial intelligence).

 As we move into our “new normal,” collecting good data can help to answer key target operating model questions.
-Good data comes from participating in a contact centre benchmark.
-Benchmarking helps define and inform strategic and operational improvement opportunities – for both service delivery overall and in the contact centre.
+Good data comes from participating in a contact center benchmark.
+Benchmarking helps define and inform strategic and operational improvement opportunities – for both service delivery overall and in the contact center.

-3 key considerations for conducting a contact centre benchmark
+3 key considerations for conducting a contact center benchmark

 1. A commitment to leveraging the data to impact positive change